nasrintamanna/rock-paper-scissors/README.md

-## Rock Paper Scissors

-# Instructions

-Make a rock, paper, scissors game.
+Welcome to a rock, paper, scissors game.

-Inside the `main.py` file, you'll find the ASCII art for the hand signals already saved to a corresponding variable: `rock`, `paper`, and `scissors`.
-This will make it easy to print them out to the console.
+scissors cuts paper, paper covers rock, and rocks crushes scissors

-Start the game by asking the player:
+Start the game by choosing 0 or 1 or 2 :

 *"What do you choose?
 Type 0 for Rock, 1 for Paper or 2 for Scissors."*